carpentries-incubator/geospatial-python/_episodes/05-raster-structure.md

 -  "What is a raster dataset?"
 -  "How do I work with and plot raster data in Python?"
 -  "How can I handle missing or bad data values for a raster?"

 objectives:
 -  "Describe the fundamental attributes of a raster dataset."
 -  "Explore raster attributes and metadata using Python."
--  "Read rasters into Python using the `rasterio` package."
+-  "Read rasters into Python using the `rioxarray` package."
--  "Plot a raster file in Python using the `earthpy` package."
--  "Describe the difference between single- and multi-band rasters."
 keypoints:
 - "The GeoTIFF file format includes metadata about the raster data."
-- "To plot raster data with the `earthpy` package, we need to read in the image as a numpy array."
-- "`rasterio` stores CRS information as a CRS object that can be converted to an EPSG code or PROJ4 string."
+- "`rioxarray` stores CRS information as a CRS object that can be converted to an EPSG code or PROJ4 string."
-- "The GeoTIFF file may or may not store the correct no data value(s).
-We can find the correct value(s) in the raster's external metadata or by plotting the raster."
+- "The GeoTIFF file may or may not store the correct no data value(s)."
+- "We can find the correct value(s) in the raster's external metadata or by plotting the raster."
+- "`rioxarray` and `xarray` are for working with multidimensional arrays like pandas is for working with tabular data with many columns"
 ---

 > ## Things You'll Need To Complete This Episode